n8willis/opentype-shaping-documents/errata.md

 ## Unicode ##

-This section lists errate pertaining to the Unicode Standard.
+This section lists errata pertaining to the Unicode Standard.

 ### ZWJ and ZWNJ ###